cold-logic/cold-logic/README.md

 > “If you think you know everything; you know nothing.
 If you think you know nothing; you know something.” ― Jayce O'Neal

-> "Continuous effort; Not strength or intelligence; Is the key to unlocking or potential" — Winston Churchill
+> "Continuous effort; Not strength or intelligence; Is the key to unlocking our potential" — Winston Churchill

 > "Only those who dare to fail greatly can ever achieve greatly." — Robert F. Kennedy